-- The area of Blackwater Bog/or area proposed currently for rehabilitation. - EPA IPC Licence Ref.
+- The area of Blackwater Bog and area proposed for rehabilitation as part of this phase (See Mapbook). - EPA IPC Licence Ref.
 P0502-01.
 As part of Condition 10.2 of this licence, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
 Blackwater bog is part of the Blackwater Bog group. - The Scheme is designed to exceed the stabilisation requirements as defined by the IPC Licence.
 This scheme is designed to enhance the ecosystem services of Blackwater Bog, in particular, optimising climate action benefits.
-The proposed interventions will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The local environmental conditions of Blackwater Bog mean that wetland creation and the development of Open Water, Fen, Reed Swamp and Wet Woodland as the most suitable rehabilitation approach for this site, including those areas currently proposed.
+The proposed interventions will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The local environmental conditions of Blackwater Bog mean that wetland creation and the development of Open Water, Fen, Reed Swamp and Wet Woodland as the most suitable rehabilitation approach for the area proposed for rehabilitation, including those areas currently proposed.
 Blackwater Bog lies in the floodplain of the River Shannon and has a pumped drainage regime and a significant area is likely to eventually develop as Wetland habitats, particularly Reed Swamp.
 There is only a small portion of residual deep peat. - The key goals and outcomes of rehabilitation set by Bord na Móna.
-Bord na Móna have defined the key goal and outcome of rehabilitation at Blackwater Bog as environmental stabilisation and optimising residual peat re-wetting, and setting the site on a trajectory towards the development of wetlands/Reed Swamp and fen on shallow more alkaline peat and other subsoils, and integrating rehabilitation with current land-uses and potential future land-uses.. - Proposed land-use.
+Bord na Móna have defined the key goal and outcome of rehabilitation at Blackwater Bog as environmental stabilisation and optimising residual peat re-wetting, and setting the area proposed for rehabilitation on a trajectory towards the development of wetlands/Reed Swamp and fen on shallow more alkaline peat and other subsoils, and integrating rehabilitation with current land-uses and potential future land-uses. - Proposed land-use.
 Bord na Móna are currently developing a renewable energy project called Blackwater Solar Farm.
 This proposed project is in the pre-planning stage.
 It is planned to integrate rehabilitation with the future proposed development. - Rehabilitation of Blackwater Bog will support multiple national strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - The time frame for the delivery of the planned rehabilitation will be undertaken according to available resources and appropriate constraints. - Current land-uses.
 It is not proposed to carry out any intensive rehabilitation actions to change or negatively affect existing infrastructure or existing land-uses.